 - Tell your TAM the name of the loyalty program you want to display.
 (Note that a loyalty is only needed when the UI treatment displays the loyalty program name).

 - DO NOT define the private rates in your Rate Rule Definition file.
 Private rates are a special type of rate rule that does not use the definitions in this file.

 - (Optional) Configure your Landing Page file to track usage.
 The

 following landing page elements can be used to track private rates:

 CLOSE-RATE-RULE-IDS: A comma-separated list of rate rule IDs for your private rates.

 IF-CLOSE-RATE-RULE-IDS: Resolves to

-truewhen the properties have qualified rates.
+truewhen the properties have private rates.
 Otherwise,

 For more information, see Using Variables and Conditions.